 Sleep & Total Wellness Institute ™

 Richmond, VA 23222

 Dr. Hamilton-Stubbs is a nurse MD, a medical missionary and the author of over 6 peer reviewed medical textbook chapters.
-After completing her nursing education with honors at Kent State University, Kent, Ohio, Dr. Hamilton-Stubbs pursued her dream of attending an HBCU.
-She matriculated at Meharry Medical College where she graduated in the top 4th of her class.
+After completing her nursing education with honors at Kent State University, Kent, Ohio, Dr. Hamilton-Stubbs pursued her dream of becoming a medical doctor.
+She began her medical education at the Medical School of Case Western Reserve University in Cleveland, Ohio.
+She later transferred to Meharry Medical College, Nashville TN, the alma mater of her mentor.

-Dr. Hamilton-Stubbs is a frequently invited speaker at local and national events.
-She is the health committee chair for the Henrico VA Branch of the NAACP, health committee chair for the Virginia Association of Ministers Wives and Ministers Widows and a past consultant to the United States of America Chair of UNESCO.
+Dr. Hamilton-Stubbs is the Health Committee Chair for the Virginia Association of Ministers Wives and Ministers Widows and the Health Committee Chair of the Virginia State Conference of the NAACP.
+From 2010 to 2017 she was a consultant to the United States of America Chair of UNESCO.